The Hollow Tree and Meteor Trails

 The best direction to hike this loop is counter-clockwise, which puts the best scenery near the end.
 The climbing is also a little easier in this direction.

 Start by hiking north on North Escape Road, which runs along Opal Creek.
-For the first mile, the road passes through some fine old-growth forest, somewhat spoiled by numerous old picnic areas that don't seem to be used any more.
-After crossing an auto bridge, the narrow road runs through another stretch of impressive old-growth redwoods.
+For the first mile, the road passes through some fine old-growth forest, somewhat spoiled by numerous old picnic areas that are now only used for overflow parking.
+After crossing an auto bridge, the narrow road runs through a second stretch of impressive old-growth redwoods.
 Although it's paved, much of the road is covered with redwood needles and is actually more pleasant and scenic than the parallel Skyline-to-the-Sea trail, offering better views of both the redwoods and the creek.

 The Hollow Tree Trail climbs gently at first, then more steeply, though a large ravine.
-At first the tanoak is so dense that you can't really see many redwoods, but as the trail climbs the woods gradually become more arid-looking; as a result they become more open.
-The redwoods are unusually sparse, and the large spaces between them are mostly filled by tanoak.
-There's no groundcover; instead, the ground is littered with fallen light-brown tanoak leaves.
+At first the tanoak is so dense that you can't really see many redwoods, but as the trail climbs the woods become strikingly open.
+The redwoods are unusually sparse, and the spaces between them are mostly filled with tanoak.
+There are none of the usual dense huckleberry shrubs; in fact there's no groundcover at all, just fallen light-brown tanoak leaves.
 A few pretty good-sized redwoods keep the scenery interesting, but most of the redwoods are small to mid-sized.
 Most of the trees along the upper half of the trail have been blackened by a forest fire, and there are a few short stretches where the redwoods have been logged.
-It's an unusual look for an old growth redwood grove, but it's pretty scenic in its own way.
+It's an unusually arid look for an old growth redwood grove, but it's pretty scenic in its own way.

 It's not clear which tree, if any, is the hollow tree of the trail's name, but several large trees alongside the trail have been hollowed out by fire.